Take on Distributed Caching

 Don’t

-The best strategy to use distributed cache is not to use it!
+The best strategy for distributed caching is often not to use it!

-It’s hard to do and adds complexity to your system; as all of us know, complexity is the source of all evils in software development.
+It’s challenging to implement and adds complexity to your system.
+As we all know, complexity is the root of most problems in software development.

-First, you can focus on optimizing your application, database, connection, network, or even hardware.
-And use In-Memory Cache instead.
+Before considering distributed caching, focus on optimizing your application, database, connection, network, or even hardware.
+Use in-memory caching instead.

 Use In-Memory Caching

-Believe it or not, every tool you use has its caching providers internally, and you can leverage them.
+Believe it or not, most tools have built-in caching providers you can utilize.

 Distributed Caching Strategies

-But at some point, when your user base grows, you need to think about caching more seriously.
-This means you want to add a dedicated caching server or even more complex distributed caching to your system.
+However, as your user base grows, you might need to take caching more seriously.
+This could mean adding a dedicated caching server or implementing a more complex distributed caching system.

-To do caching correctly, you need to understand your application responsibilities and requirements.
+To implement caching effectively, you must thoroughly understand your application’s responsibilities and requirements.

 Cache Aside

-This is the most common caching strategy, in this approach the cache works along with the database trying to reduce the hits on it as much as possible.
-The data is lazy loaded in the cache.
+This is the most common caching strategy.
+Here, the cache works alongside the database to reduce database hits.
+Data is lazy loaded into the cache.

-When the user sends a request for particular data.
-The system first looks for it in the cache.
-If present it’s simply returned from it.
-If not, the data is fetched from the database, the cache is updated, and is returned to the user.
+When a user requests specific data, the system first checks the cache.
+If the data is present, it’s returned directly.
+If not, the system fetches the data from the database, updates the cache, and returns the data to the user.

 Read-Through